 Lenah Valley’s unique charm is the blend of its natural settings, with reserves like the New Town Rivulet Track, and urban conveniences.
 The recent stats by the Hobart City Council highlight a consistent rise in local cafes and boutique stores in the area, making it a hotspot for young trendsetters.
 Plus, the ABC News recently tagged it as a burgeoning arts hub, with local galleries and street art on the rise.

-On the downside, the property market here has been heating up, and the “Tasmanian Real Estate Monthly” pointed out a slight increase in housing prices in their March issue.
+The downside to Lenah Valley, is the property market has been heating up, and the “Tasmanian Real Estate Monthly” pointed out a slight increase in housing prices in their March issue.
 And, while it’s generally safe, a few streets have higher evening noise levels, which might be a concern for those seeking utter tranquillity.

 9. Battery Point – Total Score: 76/100